Cyril Blažo

-Cyril Blažo (born 1970 in Bratislava) is a Slovak artist who lives and works in Bratislava in Slovakia.
+Cyril Blažo (born 1970) is a Slovak artist.
+He lives and works in Bratislava.

 He has been teaching at the University of Trnava since 1999 and currently teaches drawing, graphics, writing and graphic design, focusing on the basics of these artistic media and building the technical, technological and creative foundations of student work.
-In 2002, he won the award of the city of Banska Bystrica on the Trian of Contemporary Slovak Graphics.
-His works are presented in the collections of the Slovak National Gallery in Bratislava and the Central Slovak Gallery in Banska Bystrica.
+In 2002, he won the award of the city of Banská Bystrica on the Trian of Contemporary Slovak Graphics.
+His works are presented in the collections of the Slovak National Gallery in Bratislava and the Central Slovak Gallery in Banská Bystrica.

-Education
+Early life and education

-Blažo was educated in Bratislava, attending supš from 1984 to 1988, and the Academy of Fine Arts and Design (VŠVU) from 1988 to 1994.
+Blažo was born in 1970 in Bratislava.
+He was educated in Bratislava, attending trade school from 1984 to 1988, and the Academy of Fine Arts and Design (VŠVU) from 1988 to 1994.

 Exhibitions

 Blažo has had many solo exhibitions domestically and internationally: